Ex-aide Brands UKs Johnson unfit To Be PM Over Covid Failures - UrduPoint

 "When the public needed us most the government failed," he said, apologising "to all the families of those who died unnecessarily".

-In response, Johnson told parliament he took "full responsibility" but insisted decision-making during the pandemic had been "appallingly difficult".

-"I maintain my point that the government acted throughout with the intention to save life... in accordance with the best scientific advice." - 'No plan' - The testimony of Cummings, the strategist behind the "Leave" campaign in the 2016 Brexit referendum, was much anticipated after he began attacking Johnson's coronavirus policies and financial dealings in recent weeks.
+- 'No plan' - In response, Johnson told parliament he took "full responsibility" but insisted decision-making during the pandemic had been "appallingly difficult" and the government "acted throughout with the intention to save life... in accordance with the best scientific advice."
+The testimony of Cummings, the brains behind the "Leave" campaign in the 2016 Brexit referendum, was much anticipated after he began attacking Johnson's coronavirus policies and financial dealings in recent weeks after quitting government in December.

 During more than seven hours of testimony, he conceded "many, many institutions failed around the world" in their initial response to the crisis.

-But he blasted senior UK officials and politicians for initially missing the seriousness of the situation, and once they did grasp it, of inept decision-making, comparing their handling of the pandemic to an out-of-control shopping trolley he was desperately trying to steer.
+But he blasted senior UK officials and politicians for initially missing the seriousness of the situation, and once they did grasp it, of inept decision-making, comparing Johnson's approach to an out-of-control shopping trolley.

-Cummings said Johnson initially branded coronavirus "a scare story", was consumed by issues in his private life and too reluctant to impose a lockdown in March 2020 because of the economic impact.
+Cummings said the Conservative leader initially branded coronavirus "a scare story", was consumed by issues in his private life and too reluctant to impose a lockdown in March 2020 because of the economic impact.

 He said officials were guilty of "catastrophic" group-think, pursuing a haphazard strategy of so-called herd immunity before belatedly abandoning it when the likely death toll became clear.

-Britain's top civil servant even suggested to Johnson in mid-March that he encourage gatherings to spread infections and build immunity, according to Cummings.
+Britain's top civil servant even suggested to Johnson in mid-March last year that he encourage "chickenpox" gatherings to spread infections and build immunity, according to Cummings.

 Comparing officials' eventual realisation of the situation to a scene in the movie "Independence Day" after an alien invasion, Cummings said the deputy cabinet secretary conceded to him that "there is no plan, we're in huge trouble".

-- 'Unfit' - But instead of being humbled by early setbacks, Johnson failed to learn lessons from delays and indecisions, Cummings said, confirming BBC reports that the British leader said he would rather let "bodies pile high" than lock down again.
+- 'Unfit' - Johnson grew more resistant to scientific advice, Cummings said, confirming media reports that the British leader said he would rather let "bodies pile high" than lock down again later in 2020.

 By the time Johnson did order another lockdown in late October, Cummings said their relationship had broken down.
 "I regarded him as unfit for the job," he added.

-Cummings repeatedly singled out Health Secretary Matt Hancock for criticism, alleging he lied to colleagues on numerous occasions and could have been fired for "at least 15 or 20 things", and claiming he wanted scientists to take the blame.
+Cummings repeatedly singled out Health Secretary Matt Hancock for criticism, alleging he lied to colleagues on numerous occasions, including over pledges to test all elderly patients released from hospital back into care homes.

+Hancock wanted scientists to take the blame for failings and could have been fired for "at least 15 or 20 things", Cummings alleged.

+A spokesman for Hancock said "we absolutely reject" the claims and that he would "continue to work closely" with Johnson responding to the pandemic.

 The 49-year-old was criticised for undermining the government's lockdown message early in the pandemic when he went on a lengthy cross-country journey with his family.